About Our Land Compensation Claims Services

 New Zealand is actively spending billions of dollars worth of taxpayer and ratepayer funds on the construction of a range of much needed Public Work Infrastructure Projects.
 Works include national highways, under ground railways, earthquake rebuilding and irrigation schemes.
 Integral to Central and Local Government agencies undertaking such developments is the acquisition of large areas of privately owned land, buildings, improvements and there is often associated business disruption, closure and relocation.

-Turner Hopkins has expertise in all aspects of landowner compensation under the provisions of the Public Works Act 1981 and Canterbury earthquake recovery legislation.
 If your land, business or buildings are impacted by, or taken for a public infrastructure construction project, we can advise and assist you with negotiations to seek the maximum compensation available under current law.

 Public projects particularly transport corridors, because of their length often impact on a range owners including, residential, commercial and rural landholdings and businesses.
 Often the first knowledge a landowner will have that their property may be taken is a letter from the requiring authority, Council or Government Agency.
 If you receive a letter you should contact us for some preliminary advice and assistance.
 You will be entitled to full compensation under section 60 Public Works Act and there are a range of compensation payments under part 5 of the Act which we can negotiate on your behalf.

 We will assemble and manage a team of experts to support your compensation claim including valuers, surveyors and environmental consultants.
 We will always negotiate hard for your legal entitlements and if necessary will assist with claims to the Land Valuation Tribunal or before a mediator or arbitrator.